ahamedshareef/Personal-Assistance/powerofhappythoughts.md

 # introduction of Sir Shree - guy from

 ## which thoughts become reality ?
+Law of Direction
 2 points: Josh and Hosh
 josh mei happy or hosh mei yakeen hai

 dont remove your happy hat. when the tent flew away you need to catch hat and remain happy you will get a concrete roof.